ThibaultTostain/T-CPU/README.md

 The T-CPU is a CPU made from scratch to learn how it work.
 If you want to see it, it's free of charges, just read the licence doc :)

+For now, I have to improve performance.
+And for this I think to do a general clock system to shut down a circuit when I don't use it.
+I want tu have juste one clock generator.

 ## ALU

 The ALU (Arithmetique Logic Unit) is the part how made all mathematical instructions.